PearsonAPI/PearsonSDKDictionarySample/README.md

 The sample utilizes a simple search form providing a 'headword' search on entries in the dictionaries.
 This can be modified in the ```lib/app.js``` file to either change or extend the search to work against other search criteria.

+By default, the sample does not use an apikey, so the only entries available are those from the 'sandbox' environment (entries begining in with letters 'a' through 'c').
+To view all entries, you need to have a production apikey (available from [developer.pearson.com](http://developer.pearson.com)), and then add your key in the ```lib/app.js``` file.

 The sample app makes use of _handlebars_ as a simple template language.
 The _ICanHandlbars_ package is used to to allow templates to be defined as a single page application.
 We use _bootstrap_ to provide the page components, and _jQuery_ to orchestrate.
 And of course, the Pearson API SDK :-)

 ### Running the Sample